24Bouchers/Capping/README.md

 # Appy.py

-Appi.py Api is a collabertative capping (Capstone) projects from five students at Marist College For GTel.
+Appi.py Api is a collabertative capping (Capstone) projects from five students at Marist College for GTel.

 Steven Boucher
 Easton